Things to do at National Centre For Birds Of Prey review

 Dog friendly?

 They are unable to allow dogs within the centre grounds.
-However, admission to the centre also includes admission into the surrounding parkland of Duncombe Park and that is great for dog walking.
+However, admission to the centre also includes admission into the surrounding parkland of Duncombe Park which is great for dog walking.
 Assistance dogs are also not permitted.

 Are they accessible?